jessepav/lacygoill-wiki-backup/floating_point/representation.md

 ---

-You could think the answer is 2^23, because the latter needs 24 digits (a 1 then 24 0s).
+You could think the answer is 2^23, because the latter needs 24 bits (a 1 then 24 0s).
 But you  would be wrong,  because in a floating-point  number, the first  bit is hidden; i.e. the computer assumes it's 1.
 So, the computer would only need 23 bits to store the significand of 2^23, and not 24.